iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 2.md

 ### 1.1.
 Integer and int() function

-> #### _Integers are zero, positive or negative whole numbers without a fractional part and having unlimited precisionintegers are zero, positive or negative whole numbers without a fractional part and having unlimited precision_
+> #### _Integers are zero, positive or negative whole numbers without a fractional part and having unlimited precisionintegers are zero, positive or negative whole numbers without a fractional part and having unlimited precision._

 All integer literals or variables are objects of the int class.